MartinGuehmann/preselector/docs/index.rst

    examples
    about

-preselector.uni-jena.de has been developed in the Mrowka Lab and was published in ... .
-If preselector.uni-jena.de proved useful to your work, please consider citing us in your work.
+preselector.uni-jena.de has been developed in the Mrowka Lab.